Electromagnetism from relativistic fluid dynamics: Summary and discussion

 indicating that $\mathcal{H}^a$ is conserved and gauge-invariant under appropriate boundary conditions.
 Thus, identifying $m^a$ with a suitably scaled $\mathcal{H}^a$ naturally interprets the fluid flow vector as a \emph{helicity current} within the one-fluid model.
 Not all electromagnetic fields can be realized in this one-fluid framework; more general configurations require multi-fluid descriptions or different matter-space structures.
 In future work, one could explore relaxations of these assumptions to classify broader classes of field configurations.

+We now briefly comment on a possible nonlinear extension of the theory and its implications for the self-energy problem.
 This nonlinear correction in Eq.~\eqref{Maxeq3} is analogous to mass renormalization effects, reminiscent of the motivation behind Born-Infeld electrodynamics~\cite{BIEM}.
 Because Eq.~\eqref{Maxeq3} contains nonlinear contributions, it is interesting to examine the electron self-energy problem.
 When $\beta = 0$, the electron self energy problem appears as follows: The electric energy density of a static charge $q$ located at $r=0$ is

 where $\epsilon_0$ is the electric permittivity of free space.
 So integrating over volume, the total electric energy becomes